rohanbatrain/knowledge-base/docs/Home/Track-Record.md

     3. Proxmox
     4. Windows-10

-2. I have used the following softwares:
+2. I have used the following softwares specific to custom rom project:
-    1. Custom Rom Specific
     1. Qualcom MSM
     2. Android Debug Bridge
     3. Fastboot Tools
-    2.

 #### Web Specific

+### July

+I have devoted this month to prepare to get into college, so had a little bit fun with friends and got lazy as hell thinking to compensate for it later in the college hours, thoughts were like, will engineers get enough sleep?
+Answer to this question varies with time and experience.

+Projects that were done here is obsidian.

+#### Obsidian

+1. [Second Brain Template 2023]

+This is the vault that has been updated and being re-wrote from scratch to work with the current requirements.
+All the templates have been updated and published in order to act as a building block of other personal knowledge management projects.

+#### Oneplus

+This was my production setup for the July month.
+You can view that [here](../Developement-Setup/Owned-Devices/Android/One-Plus/Kebab/Production/2023/July/production.md)

+### August

+Yes, finally college routine is in action.
+Now we have a room (P.G.) in which we are going to do all server related stuff for perhaps the next 4 years or so.
+My setup walkthrough will be linked here accordingly once it's ready.

 [^1]: In kali nethunter, I learned how to brick my phone, and thus end up learning about edl and qualcom flashing of factory firmware using msm